iftechfoundation/ifarchive-ifmap-py/README.md

 - --v: If set, print verbose output.
 - --exclude: If set, files without index entries are excluded from index listings.
 (Normally *not* set.)

-The `--index` and `--tree` arguments are sort of redundant.
-If you don't use the standard arrangement (BASE/if-archive/Master-Index, BASE) then the generated indexes won't properly link to anything.
+The `--dest` argument exists only for development testing.
+If you use any value other than the default ("indexes"), the generated indexes won't properly link to anything.

 ## Testing